 Furnace repair can be minimized and avoided by regular furnace maintenance.
 A furnace service is also key to ensure that your furnace runs efficiently and furnace replacement is avoided.
 Furnace servicing should be carried out at least once every twelve months.
 Despite expert furnace installation and furnace maintenance, there are obviously times when your boiler may fail.
 The reasons for boiler failure can vary from a blocked fuel inlet, an airlock in the fuel pipe right through to a problem with the boiler controls.

 You should always familiarize yourself with your boiler controls and ensure that you check them regularly.
 Over time, boiler thermostats can lose accuracy and a trained engineer can check and re-calibrate your thermostat if required.
-Ensuring the accuracy of your thermostat is important as this can cost or save you fuel in the longer term.
-Maintaining your programmer and timing switches, the electronic programmer unit and the radiator valve may help to ensure that your boiler runs more efficiently and may assist in minimizing any problems which could occur as a result of poor maintenance.
-A good furnace pricing guide will consider the long-term aspects of buying a new boiler such as servicing, maintenance and potential costs for repair.
+Ensuring the accuracy of your thermostat is important as this can cost or save you fuel in the long term.
+Maintaining your programmer and timing switches, the electronic unit and the radiator valve may help to ensure that your boiler runs more efficiently and may assist in minimizing any problems which could occur as a result of poor maintenance.
+If you are considering replacing your gas furnace for a new model, you can view this guide.
+It considers the long-term costs associated with the purchase of a new boiler such as servicing, maintenance and the potential rates of repair.

 If your furnace does require repair, your first port of call should be your furnace repair manual.
 Your manual will give a step by step guide to furnace troubleshooting any problems you are experiencing.
 It will list the symptoms that you are experiencing and be able to guide you through the basic repair checks.
 There are different protocols depending on the type of furnace that you are operating.
 Fixing an oil furnace will require an oil furnace expert.
 Most oil furnaces used today are pressure burners.
 This enables the oil to be sprayed into the combustion chamber at a high pressure, propelled by a blower.
 The oil is then ignited by an electric spark and the oil continues to burn as the oil is sprayed into the combustion chamber.
 Maintenance and repair of an oil burner is limited to the replacement of oil furnace repair parts such as the filters, blower, motor belts, switches and the thermostat.
 Other parts such as the electrodes, oil nozzle, air tubes, transformer, pump and other components require specialist tools and testing equipment.
 These parts are best left to a professional boiler repair engineer.
 There are things you can do to maintain your boiler yourself however.
 For example,